 The daisy fleabanes are among the most common roadside wildflowers.

-They are easily recognized by their daisylike flowerheads with a dark center surounded by numerous small, laterally spreading rays.
+They are easily recognized by their center surounded by numerous small, laterally spreading rays.
 At least four species occur in the Panhandle.
-Early whitetop fleabane (Erigeron vernus), pictured, blooms in spring.
+Early whitetop fleabane (Erigeron vernus), oictured, blooms in spring.
+Spring, Summer

-Eriocaulon decangulare

-Tenangle pipewort

-The erect 1-3'-tall arrow-straight stem, topped by a buttonlike cluster of creamy-white flowers, suggests the decorative pin used to hold a lady's hat to her head.
+Eriocaulon decangulare Tenangle pipewort The erect 1'-3' tall arrow-straight stem, topped by a buttonlike cluster of creamy-white flowers, suggests the decorative pin used to hold a lady's hat to her head.
 These clump-forming perennials are denizens of wet roadside ditches and often occur in large, conspicuous colonies.

-Eurybia eryngiifolia
+Spring, Summer, Fall

-Thistleleaf aster
+Eurybia eryngiifolia Thistleleaf aster

-The disheveled appearance of the thin creamy-white rays surrounding a darkbrown center sets this species apart from other asters.
-Its Florida range is restricted to the several counties of the central Panhandle, and it is common along roadsides in early summer, especially in the Apalachicola National Forest.
+The disheveled appearance of the thin creamy-white rays surrounding a dark-brown center sets this species apart from other asters.
+Its Florida range is restricted to the several counties of the central Panhandle, and it is common along roadsides in early summer, especially in the Apalachicola

-Rhynchospora latifolia
+Spring, Summer

-Whitetop sedge
+Rhynchospora latifolia Whitetop sedge

 Not many sedges make the list of showy bloomers.
-Rhynchospora latifolia is one of two species of Whitetop sedge that are the exceptions.
-The white structures below the flowers are actually leaflike bracts, but their effect is that of flower petals.
+Rhynchospora latifolia, pictured, is one of two the exceptions.
+The white structures below the flowers are actually leaflike bracts, but their effect is that of flower

-Redroot

-Redroot

-Redroot makes its appearance in late

-May, with its peak flowering in mid- to

-late June.
-Its 2' stem is crowned by

-a white and yellow inflorescence and

-is very showy.
-Large populations of

-several hundred plants often occupy wet

-roadside ditches and are easily spotted,

-even at highway speed.

-Cophiola aurea
+Spring, Summer

+Lachnanthes caroliana Redroot makes its appearance in late May, with its peak flowering in mid- to late June.
+Its 2' stem is crowned by a is very showy.
+Large populations of several hundred plants often occupy wet roadside ditches and are easily spotted, even at highway speed.

-Golden crest
+Lophiola aurea Golden crest

-This wetland-loving herb stands 1-3' tall and prefers savannas and wet ditches.
+This wetland-loving herb stands '-3' tall and prefers savannas and wet ditches.
 The whitish, hairy stem supports a branching inflorescence.
-The scientific epithet aurea means golden, a fitting description of the flower color.
+The scientific epithet aurea means golden, a fitting description of the

 Spring, Summer, Fall

-Pyrrhopappus carolinianus

-Carolina desert chicory

-This yellow-flowered member of the

-Aster family begins blooming as early

-as February and continues throughout

-the spring, even into mid-summer.

-Its slender stem is about 2' tall and is

-terminated by a dense head consisting

-only of soft yellow ray flowers.
-Unlike

-the Black-eyed Susan and most other

-species in this family, the flower head

-lacks a central disk.

-Hypericum
+Pyrrhopappus carolinianus Carolina desert chicory This yellow-flowered member of the Aster family begins blooming as early as February and continues throughout the spring, even into mid-summer.
+Its slender stem is about 2' tall and is terminated by a dense head consisting only of soft yellow ray flowers.
+Unlike the Black-eyed Susan and most other species in this family, the flower head lacks a central disk.

-St. John's wort

-More than 20 species of St. John's wort occur in the Panhandle, many along roadsides and woodland margins.
+Hypericum St. John's wort More than 20 species of St. John's wort occur in the Panhandle, many along roadsides and woodland margins.
 All have yellow 4- or 5-petaled flowers with a brushlike mass of yellow stamens.
 Peelbark St. John's wort (Hypericum fasciculatum), pictured, flowers in the spring.

-Butterweed
+Spring, Summer, Fall

-Butterweed is one of our earliest

-blooming native wildflowers, sometimes

-flowering as early as January.
-It stands

-about 2' tall and prefers low roadsides

-and wet ditches.
-The golden flowers and

-deeply divided leaves are distinctive.
+Packera glabella Butterweed Butterweed is one of our earliest blooming native wildflowers, sometimes flowering as early as January.
+It stands about 2' tall and prefers low roadsides and wet ditches.
+The golden flowers and deeply divided leaves are distinctive.

-Coreopsis, Tickseed

-Coreopsis is Florida's state wildflower.
+Coreopsis Coreopsis, Tickseed Coreopsis is Florida's state wildflower.
 Sixteen species occur in the state.

-Most, like this Lanceleaf Coreopsis

-(Coreopsis lanceolata), have yellow disk flowers with ray flowers notched at the tips.
-Lanceleaf Coreopsis is one of Florida's more common, showy spring wildflowers.
+Most, like this Lanceleaf Coreopsis (Coreopsis lanceolata), have yellow disk flowers with ray flowers notched at the tips.
+Lanceleaf Coreopsis is one of Florida's more common, showy